orlicekm/CsharpCourse/Lectures/Lecture01/PITCHME.md

 +++
 ### [Resharper](https://www.jetbrains.com/resharper/)
 Extends Visual Studio with code inspections.
 For most inspections provides quick-fixes to improve code in one way or another.
-Help safely organize code and move it around the solution.
+Helps safely organize code and move it around the solution.
 For more details see [features](https://www.jetbrains.com/resharper/features/).

 +++
 ### [Azure DevOps](https://visualstudio.microsoft.com/team-services/)